Meet Our team

 Fun Fact : Cailin was unschooled and didn't attend school until college.

-Carmen Centeno is responsible for the implementation of our internship and volunteering programs as well as our Civics and Citizenship program and the Civic Engagement for Beginning English Language Learners (CE-BELL) at Northwood High School in Maryland.
+Carmen Centeno conducts our internship and volunteering programs as well as our Civics and Citizenship program and the Civic Engagement for Beginning English Language Learners (CE-BELL) at Northwood High School in Maryland.
 Carmen was born in San Salvador, El Salvador, and moved to the United States in 2005.
 While a student at Northwood High School in Silver Spring, MD, she participated in Liberty’s Promise, both in our after-school Civics program and our internship program.
 After high school, she attended Montgomery College and graduated with an associate degree in teaching.
-Carmen has two years’ teaching experience at Jamon Montessori Day School in Silver Spring, MD.
 Carmen has also pursued her passion for helping her community through volunteer work with different nonprofit organizations.
 Carmen has been working with Liberty's Promise since 2015, and is the creator of the Manos Unidas program, which helps undocumented youth get community service opportunities during the summer.
-Carmen embraces the diversity of all cultures, in addition to sharing her Hispanic heritage with the community.

 Mrs. Centeno can be reached at email@example.com